pablodecm/paper-inferno/paper/paper.md

   \small
   \input{table.tex}
 \end{table}

-In [@Fig:training_dynamics], the dynamics of systematic-aware optimisation are shown by the validation loss, which corresponds to the approximate expected variance of parameter $\nu$, as a function of the training step.
-A total 10 random initialisations are used to study the convergence and variability of the resulting model.
-All inference-aware models were trained during 300 epochs with SGD using mini-batches of 1024 observations and a learning rate $\gamma=0.0001$.
-All the model initialisations considered seem to converge successfully to a expected variance around 0.20.

-To compare with alternative approaches and verify the validity of the results, the Asimov profile likelihoods obtained for each model are shown in [@Fig:profile_likelihood].
-The expected uncertainty if the trained models are used for subsequent inference on the value of $\nu$ can be estimated from the profile width when $\Delta \mathcal{L} = 0.5$.
-Hence, the widths for the profile likelihood using inference-aware training
-$0.437\pm0.008$ can be
-compared with those obtained by uniformly binning the output of classification-based models in 10 bins $0.444\pm0.003$.
-The models based on cross-entropy loss were trained during 100 epochs using a mini-batch size of 256 and a fixed learning rate of $\gamma=0.01$.

 This simple example demonstrates that the direct optimisation of inference-aware losses as those described in the [@Sec:method] is viable.
 The summary statistics